 Here’s the cart at work in my studio:

-–Liz Crain, who values efficiency, ergonomics and multi-use tools almost as much as planning ahead and finishing before the due date.
+–Liz Crain, who values ergonomics and multi-use equipment almost as much as planning ahead and finishing before the due date.